PLPAK: The PLView module

 The PLView module is a MDI (multiple document interface) graphical environment that allows the modeller to view or/and to edit the boundary element numerical model of the considered problem.
 Boundary element discretization and internal loading or supporting patches are viewed.
 The PLView could be launched directly from the PLGen module.
 Practical engineers or beginners can skip this module.
-It has to be noted that the expert modellers can write their own input text file for the considered numerical model and input it directly to the PLView model without passing through the PLGen module.
+The expert modellers can write their own input text file for the considered numerical model and input it directly to the PLView model without passing through the PLGen module.
 The below Figure demonstrates the graphical user interface of the PLView module.

 This is the BE model viewer that is developed to visualize the generated boundary element models generated by the PLGen module or from user text input.
 This module has also some model editing capabilities that are considered a secondary benefit.
 Only advanced users who have thorough understanding of boundary element modeling can make use of this feature.
 The core component of this module is proposed to be a dataset that contains data tables of all the entities forming the model.
 This dataset can be thought of as a database that resides in the computer memory rather than on the computer hard disk.
 This technique is usually faster for data centric applications especially when the size of data is not large, as the case when using BEM.
 The dataset is populated using the data that already exist in the input text file (*.in) and then the populated dataset is used to visualize the model.
 The model data typically consist of material parameters, linear equation solver parameters, nodes coordinates, points coordinates, elements connectivity data, columns definition, cells definition and internal points coordinates.

 The capabilities of the BE model viewer can be summarized in the following: